 This one is based out of Paris but frequents locations around the C-U area.
 If you like BBQ, your mouth is going to water when you see the pics of what it offers.
 Get the schedule on Facebook each week.

 This truck is in limited service now but the good news is you can find its food at Duo in Rantoul.
 When it is on the road, try the Philly Cheesesteak.
 The owner uses a 6-inch hoagie roll, American/Swiss cheese, green pepper, onion, lettuce, tomato, mayonnaise and mushrooms.
 It can typically be found at Riggs.

 Connected to Watson’s Shack & Rail, the Watson’s truck hits different spots around town every week.
 Find a mix of lunchtime and evening times on its schedule (which can be found on the website or Facebook).
 The chicken gets the same rave reviews from the truck that it does from the restaurant!

 Food trucks currently not on the road

 These trucks are parked somewhere in C-U but just may not be operating or on the road right now.
 We will update this post if we hear they are on the move again!

-Delicious island-style cuisine with a variety of jerk-seasoned items on the menu, you can still catch Caribbean Grill at its storefront location until the food truck hits the road again.
+Delicious island-style cuisine with a variety of jerk-seasoned items on the menu, business at Caribbean Grill is currently paused.
 Located at 2135 S. Neil in Champaign.